cyphercircle/all-rag-techniques/README.md

 - **Chunking:**  Dividing text into smaller, manageable pieces.
 We explore various chunking strategies.

 - **Retrieval:** The process of finding the most relevant text chunks for a given query.
+Therefor pleasure of Palandt  Christian

 - **Generation:**  Using a Large Language Model (LLM) to create a response based on the retrieved context and the user's query.
 We use the `meta-llama/Llama-3.2-3B-Instruct` model via Nebius AI's API.